Old Manor Hospital, Salisbury: Founding and early history

 In 1877–78 Dr John Lush, then superintendent, sat on a parliamentary select committee enquiring into the Lunacy Act so far as regards security afforded by it against violations of personal liberty.

-From 1878 to 1890 Fisherton House was licensed to receive 672 patients, some of whom were paupers, some were private, and some were criminal lunatics.
+From 1878 to 1890 Fisherton House was licensed to receive 672 patients, of whom some were paupers, some were private, and some were criminal lunatics.
 This made it the largest private madhouse ever to have existed in the United Kingdom.

 In 1880 a number of patients at Fisherton House from Portsea Island Union Workhouse area (later St Mary's Hospital) were transferred to the newly opened Portsmouth Lunatic Asylum (later St James Hospital).

 In the late 19th century it was not unusual to have children confined in the asylum.
 There is evidence in records that children were sent from the London and Birmingham unions for care at Fisherton Asylum.
 One young man survived for two years and another was discharged after one year.

 A further report in 1896 notes 669 patients in the asylum; the licence permitted 672.
 There were 135 private patients, and 534 paupers paid for by local authorities.
 Among the pauper patients were 263 who were charged to London unions, 263 to West Sussex and 29 to Canterbury in Kent, some 140 miles distant.
 The commonest reason for their presence was full asylums locally.
 The inspectors noted some unexplained bruising of some patients, seclusion was still being used, the giving of "white medicine" was condemned and concern was expressed about washing facilities, smelly bathrooms and lack of ventilation.
 Richard Tanner Finch (1857–1921) was surgeon and asylum manager from at least 1891, and was recorded as the medical superintendent in 1901.